narasaiahmannam2022/PremiumCalculator/README.md

    dotnet restore
    dotnet run
    ```
-4. Open `https://localhost:5001` or the URL displayed.
+4.Open https://localhost:5001 or the URL displayed..

 ## What is included
 - `Program.cs` - app bootstrap